2009–10 Liverpool F.C. season: August

 The fixtures for the 2009–10 Premier League season were announced on 17 June, with Liverpool being handed an away fixture to Tottenham Hotspur.
 Spurs took the lead a minute before half time when left back Benoît Assou-Ekotto scored from 30 yards, after Tom Huddlestone's free kick had been blocked.
 Liverpool showed more urgency after half time, and were awarded a penalty on 55 minutes when Glen Johnson's run was ended by keeper Heurelho Gomes' challenge.
 Steven Gerrard converted the penalty to equalise for Liverpool.
 However, Tottenham regained the lead on 64 minutes when Cameroonian centre-half Sébastien Bassong headed home a Luka Modrić free kick.
 Liverpool seemed unable to respond, and fashioned few chances.
 They had a penalty appeal turned down on 84 minutes when Andriy Voronin seemed to be tripped by Assou-Ekotto in the box, but Spurs hung on for a 2–1 win.
 Liverpool manager Rafael Benítez later criticised referee Phil Dowd for his failure to award Liverpool a penalty, and was later charged with improper conduct by the FA.

 Liverpool's first home match was against Stoke City four days later.
 Liverpool took the lead after five minutes when Fernando Torres swept home Steven Gerrard's cross.
 The lead was doubled moments before half time when Glen Johnson acrobatically finished after Dirk Kuyt's header had been blocked off the line.
-Good work from Gerrard on the right saw Kuyt make it 3–0 five minutes from time, before Frenchman David N'Gog headed a fourth in stoppage time.
+Good work from Gerrard on the right saw Kuyt make it 3–0 five minutes from time, before Frenchman David Ngog headed a fourth in stoppage time.